CatherineWuleyan/CatherineWuleyan.github.io/index.md

 ---

 ## News
+- **Aug.
+2026** Joined DPTechnology as an intern, working on AI for Science.
 - **Jul.
 2026** Developing an AI-assisted workflow for first-principles calculations using Codex and VASP.
 - **Aug.
 2025** Joined Prof. Yu Ye's group at Peking University, working on transport phenomena in two-dimensional heterostructures.
 - **Feb.
 2025** Started undergraduate research on PT-symmetry breaking and Rabi splitting based on virtual instrumentation.